creisbarbosa/peer-website/README.md

 You should run `npm run build` again any time you make changes to the site.

-## Deploying to the cloud with Firebase
+## 6. Deploying to the cloud with Firebase

-  To deploy to production on [Firebase](https://firebase.google.com/) your will need to create an account with you google e-mail and request permission to become a member to the current project owner: cassio.reis@peerdustry.com.
+  To deploy to production on [Firebase](https://firebase.google.com/) your will need to create an account with your google e-mail and request permission to become a member to the current project owner: cassio.reis@peerdustry.com.

   If you're the project owner, you can add new members following this steps: